 Enjoy Waterfront Dining

-After you’ve boogie boarded through the waves, grab a seat at one of the great restaurants on Darwin’s Waterfront.
+After you’ve boogie-boarded through the waves, grab a seat at one of the great restaurants on Darwin’s Waterfront.
 There are tons of restaurants to choose from with cuisine options ranging from classical Australian pub grub to exotic Asian, Mexican, and Middle Eastern flavours.
 There are also a lot of great seafood options.
 You can’t beat the views from Wharf One and Oyster Bar is a fabulous spot for oysters and Australian wines.

 Explore East Point

 Located on the northern end of Fannie Bay, East Point feels far away from the hustle and bustle of the city.
-The peninsula is known for the East Point Reserve and adjacent Darwin Military Museum.
+The peninsula is known for the East Point Reserve and the adjacent Darwin Military Museum.

 The nature reserve is a great place for wildlife viewing, seaside walks, and waterfront picnics.
 It even has two exercise stations if you want to squeeze in a workout with a view.
 Be sure to stop by Dudley Point Lookout for a stunning panorama and get some authentic local cuisine at Pee Wee’s.

-Go on a Sunset Cruise in Darwin Harbour
+Go On A Sunset Cruise In Darwin Harbour

 After looking through all the options, we opted to go on a sunset tour with Cape Adieu, a family-operated business that’s been running sunset tours in Darwin since 2003.
 The Cape Adieu vessel is ecotourism certified and is run by fishermen with a passion for only the freshest wild-caught Territory seafood.

-Watch Sunset at the Mindil Markets
+Watch Sunset At The Mindil Markets

-Mindil Beach is about a 30-40 minute walk from the city center or a short 5-minute car ride.
+Mindil Beach is about a 30-40 minute walk from the city centre or a short 5-minute car ride.
 On Sundays and Thursdays, Mindil Beach hosts weekly markets set up with live music, shopping, and more food than you could imagine!
 It’s a great place to support local artists, try some yummy treats, and stock up on some souvenirs.

 Tip: Bring a bottle of wine and an appetite.
 Get yourself a few different things to eat from the food stalls and then hit the beach with that bottle of wine for sunset (drinking at Mindil Beach during market nights is allowed!).
 It’s one of the best things to do in Darwin with a group of friends or with that special someone.

-Make sure you bring cash with you as the ATM’s always have a long line and many stalls only take cash!
+Make sure you bring cash with you as the ATMs always have a long line, and many stalls only take cash!

-Experience A “Sunday Sesh” on Mitchell Street
+Experience A “Sunday Sesh” On Mitchell Street

 Forget nightlife, if you are after a party in Darwin on a Sunday afternoon, you need to hit Mitchell Street.
-The main street in Darwin city is full of locals enjoying beer and live music.
+The main street in Darwin City is full of locals enjoying beer and live music.

 In Australia, a “Sunday Sesh” is a cultural norm and Mitchell Street in Darwin is the place to go out drinking on a Sunday afternoon and enjoy the sunshine.
 In Darwin, Sunday afternoons are some of the busiest drinking days so grab a beer and “get amongst it” with the locals.
 It’s arguably one of the most fun things to do in Darwin!